pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ema := alpha*input+(1-alpha)*nz(ema[1],src)
 ```

 where `length` is greater than 1 and defined by the user.
 Higher values of `length` give a greater weight to the past output, thus making the filter return a smoother output, therefore feedback coefficients higher than the feed-forward coefficients will return a larger filtering amount.
-Here no normalizing constant are needed, as `alpha + (1-alpha) = 1`.
+Here no normalizing constant is needed, as `alpha + (1-alpha) = 1`.
 Another way to compute an exponential moving average is done as follows:

 ```
 ema = 0.